-Allana Harkin is a Producer, Correspondent and Segment Director for TBS’s Full Frontal with Samantha Bee where she was nominated for a 2017 Emmy Award for her work on Not The White House Correspondents Dinner.
-Most recently she wrote and directed The Godmother, a short film for TNT/Shatterbox Anthology.
+Allana Harkin was a Producer, Correspondent and Segment Director for tbs’s Full Frontal with Samantha Bee where she was nominated for a 2017 Emmy Award for her work on Not The White House Correspondents Dinner.
+She wrote and directed The Godmother, a short film for TNT/Shatterbox Anthology.
 Originally from Canada, Allana has an MFA in theatre from York University and was a founding member of the acclaimed sketch troupe ‘The Atomic Fireballs’.
 Her writing includes work for PBS, Nick Jr, CBC, CTV and her comedic play ‘Real Estate’ has had dozens of productions across North America.
 She is thrilled to join these amazing female filmmakers as a part of Refinery 29’s Shatterbox Anthology.
 Back to Top

 Gillian Barnes, Are You Still Singing?